wesleybeckner/python_foundations/docs/S2_Data_Structures_and_Flow.md

     !

-Note that after the **_for_** loop has ended, the `item` variable remains defined and contains the last value of the list that was iteratred over.
+Note that after the **_for_** loop has ended, the `item` variable remains defined and contains the last value of the list that was iterated over.

 ```python